 ENTJs and INTPs are Thinking, Intuitive personalities; they both like to focus on the future and tend to make well-thought-out decisions.
-However, ENTJs are people-oriented and organized, while INTPs prefer to avoid schedules and spend much of their time alone.
+However, INTPs prefer to avoid schedules and spend much of their time alone, while ENTJs are people-oriented and organized.

-ENTJs and INTPs should communicate directly and logically, avoiding emotional expressions.
-ENTJs should offer INTPs space if needed, while INTPs should set and abide by a meeting time for ENTJs’ sake.
+INTPs and ENTJs should communicate directly and logically, avoiding emotional expressions.
+INTPs should set and abide by a meeting time for ENTJs’ sake, while ENTJs should offer INTPs space if needed.

 ENTJs are likely to trust INTPs who follow through on tasks and assignments; INTPs should work toward being more consistent and reliable for ENTJs.

-ENTJs and INTPs make a well-oiled, logical, forward-thinking team.
+INTPs and ENTJs make a well-oiled, logical, forward-thinking team.
 Though they share a tendency toward dreaming of the future and a preference for rational thinking, they have different ways of accomplishing their goals.

 ENTJs have high expectations for following schedules and rules; INTPs need to follow a set schedule, to a certain extent.
 By helping ENTJs feel a bit more in control, a working relationship between the two personalities is more likely to thrive.